 I believe that the Mayan Calendar is such a 'text', and have been focusing my work specifically on the base 'Tzolkin' calendar which essentially makes up one of the 16 'months' (260 days each) of the solar cycle (~11.2 years in Earth time).

 When I first started learning about the calendar, I was looking at some of Jose Arguilles' work, who I am deeply thankful for.
 I believe the academy has tried to kill the role of imagination in knowledge, calling it misinformed, and that on some level his work was a victim of academics not understanding the nature of receiving information in the way he did.

-You can see above that the lower four Tzolkin and the upper 4 Tzolkin are not Mirrors, and this is where I diverge from Arguilles.
+You can see above that the lower four Tzolkin and the upper 4 Tzolkin are not Mirrors.
 In Arguilles' Psi Bank, the top and bottom are flipped BOTH horizontally and vertically.
 In my work, although I tested Arguilles' set as well, I chose to only flip the grid horizontally.

 I have created a program to analyze all sorts of assortments of what happens when a matrix/grid get spliced together with their various mirrors in various ways (drool).
 It is still in it's infancy, but I wanted to present it here so that you can follow along what I am saying in this blog and play with it if you wish.
 I am also attaching some drawings, but want to explain what I did here.

 The Tzolkin calendar is basically a 13x20 grid in which one starts at the upper left hand corner and counts from 1 to 13 moving downward in the columns and then to the right, over and over again 20 times so that in total there are 13 columns with 20 rows.
 I have been looking at the mathematical relationships in that grid as a stand-alone single unit, as well as in a larger matrix of quarter (4 Tzolkin) and half (8 Tzolkin) solar cycles.